paolomartinis/transparency_setter/README.txt

 The Transparency Setter plugin allows you to apply transparency to both vector and raster layers, as well as layers within selected groups in the Layer Panel in QGIS.

 Here's a summary of its behavior:

 Initialization:
 The plugin adds a toolbar to the QGIS interface called "Layer Transparency Toolbar".
-The toolbar contains a label ("Transparency:"), a slider, and a spin box.
+The toolbar contains a checkbox to disable plugin functionality, the label "Transparency:", a spin box and a slider.
 The initial transparency value is set to 0, and the slider and spin box range from 0 to 100 with a step size of 10.

 Applying Transparency: